crutan/fuzzy-fortnight/wheel-data/solution.md

 ## Observations

-I'd recommend building out a couple of structures - and exactly how this is done can vary.
+I'd recommend building out a couple of structures - and exactly how this is done can vary, but I've gone ahead and built out some simple tables within this rails app.
+I believe that the between sort of data-structure here would actually work out fairly nicely as part of an elasticsearch index, which would be a bonus - elastic can build all the filters for wheels based on that kind of data and present them very nicely - in the event that search was something you wanted to bring in-house.

 First, for vehicles themselves, it seems like what we have is going to need to be a composed record, based on customer input - I have a VW GTI, Model year 2018, but crucially, I have the autobahn version of the car, which means it has larger brake rotors, and needs rims that will fit correctly over those.